 This exhibition will feature works from four of Lenz's most popular fiber series: Artifacts, In Box, Stained Glass, and Seasonal Leaves, and will also showcase fiber vessels made entirely from yarn and thread.
 Lenz says, "The yarn comes from auctions, estate sales, yard sales, and donations from people who are downsizing.
-All this yarn was originally purchased by someone else.. with the intention of making something.
+All this yarn was originally purchased by someone else... with the intention of making something.
 It is up to me to actually do it.
 It's a nice feeling to turn all this unwanted material into a functional and pretty piece."

 Lenz's work has been widely exhibited throughout the United States.
-In 2016, she was awarded a solo show at the Mesa Contemporary Arts Museum in Arizona, grovewood.com).
+In 2016, she was awarded a solo show at the Mesa was juried into the prestigious Philadelphia Museum of Art Craft Show, and had a piece selected for a group exhibition at The Textile Museum in Washington, DC.